Advertisement

 Additional Notes

-Open for 2 and 3-bedroom apartments for households of two or more individuals; the single-person household waiting list is currently closed.
+This waitlist is open for 2 and 3-bedroom apartments for households of two or more individuals; the single-person household waiting list is currently closed.

 Managed Properties (Grand Central Plaza - 55+) Waitlist